 Mystery Science Theater 3000: Cambot.
 Which makes sense as he is the camera taping the show.
 However, you do see him in the opening credits (looking into a mirror), though his appearance changes between theme-song updates.

-iCarly: Sam's mom - until the episode iSam's Mom - and Spencer's friend Socko.
+iCarly: Sam's mom - until the episode iSam's Mom - Carly's dad - until the series finale iGoodbye - and Spencer's friend Socko, as well as many of his relatives.

 Allegedly, Lane Kim's dad is this.
 It is a rather strange case because not only is he never seen onscreen, he also is never really referred to, except in cases when Lane would say "my parents" instead of "my mum".
 Word of God has it he not only exists but also lives together with his wife, Mrs. Kim, who appears quite frequently.